If You Question My Rules, You Don’t Get Access

 Every “quick question,” every late‑night call, every pop‑in visit comes out of someone’s hide:

-Her brain pays with confusion, anxiety spikes, sundowning, and next‑day crashes.
+• Her brain pays with confusion, anxiety spikes, sundowning, and next‑day crashes.

-Your body pays with lost sleep, adrenal fatigue, and a nervous system that never powers down.
+• Your body pays with lost sleep, adrenal fatigue, and a nervous system that never powers down.

-And the people causing the chaos?
-They usually pay nothing.
 They don’t see the aftermath.
+They don’t see the ER visits, the anxiety attacks, the extra meds it takes to calm a body and mind they spun up for fun.
 They see the moment.
 They see the photo.
 They see the performance of “I’m fine” she’s been perfecting for 70+ years.

 When Love From a Distance Is the Only Kind That’s Safe